SDGA of NH Board Members

 President: Donna Green, MA

-Donna Green represents Sandown on the Timberlane Regional School Board.
+Donna Green represented Sandown on the Timberlane Regional School Board from 2014 to 2018.
 She was recognized with a Nackey Loeb First Amendment Award for her 2016 NH Supreme Court victory, Green v.
 SAU55, that established the right of all people in New Hampshire to receive public information in electronic form if it so exists.
 The New England First Amendment Coalition also honored her with an Antonia Orfield Citizenship award in 2017 in recognition of the importance of that case.

 Before retiring, Mrs. Green was a writer specializing in Canadian business and personal finance.
 Her blog on Timberlane school issues won a New Hampshire Press Association award in 2014, the same year she was honored as Sandown Citizen of the Year.
-She served on Sandown’s planning board for four years, as an alternate on the Sandown ZBA for three years, two years on Timberlane’s budget committee and is in her third year as a school board member.
-She is currently a member of the NH Legislature’s Commission to Study Issues Relating to Pre-existing Districts Withdrawing from a Cooperative School District.
-She is waiting for grandchildren.
+She served on Sandown’s planning board for four years, as an alternate on the Sandown ZBA for three years, and two years on Timberlane’s budget committee before her school board service.
+She was a member of the NH Legislature’s Commission to Study Issues Relating to Pre-existing Districts Withdrawing from a Cooperative School District.
+She is waiting impatiently for grandchildren.

 Vice President: James Johnson